redwoodjs/redwoodjs-com-archive/docs/form.md

 Redwood provides several helpers to make building forms easier.
 All of Redwood's helpers are simple wrappers around [React Hook Form](https://react-hook-form.com/) (RHF) that make it even easier to use in most cases.

-If Redwood's helpers aren't flexible enough for you, you can use React Hook Form directly. `@redwoodjs/forms` exports everytyhing it does:
+If Redwood's helpers aren't flexible enough for you, you can use React Hook Form directly. `@redwoodjs/forms` exports everything it does:

 ```javascript
 import {